IU-PR/Capstone_project/content/docs/2024/cookainno/week3.md

 ### Machine Learning (ML):

 - **YOLOv8 Model Training:**
-  - Trained on a Retail Store Dataset, showing good performance for well-represented ingredients but struggled with underrepresented classes due to dataset imbalance.
+  - - Trained on a [Retail Store Dataset](https://universe.roboflow.com/muhammadmoin-y1qrz/retail-store-axhqk), showing good performance for well-represented ingredients but struggled with underrepresented classes due to dataset imbalance.
   - Defined a basic set of ingredients for consistent recognition and commenced image collection from grocery stores to improve dataset quality.

 - **MistralAPI Functionality:**